UNT John S Gossett Memorial High School Tournament

 Trad – 5/Strike

-I’m serious about these rankings, I value execution over content.
-I am comfortable judging any type of debate done well.
+I'm serious about these rankings, I value execution over content and am comfortable judging any type of debate done well.

 What does Holden think of debate?

-Debate is a game with educational implications.
-I love this activity very much, and take my role in it very seriously.
-I think it is my job to evaluate arguments as presented, and intervene as little as possible.
-I am not very ideological in a way that translates to how I evaluate the debate (barring some exceptions) because it's not my place to determine what is a valid argument and what is not.
-That means please do what you are most comfortable with to the best of your ability, and I will do my best to evaluate the debate as fairly as possible (granted that violent or warrantless arguments are exceptions).
-As such, I consider there to be two concrete rules of debate - 1.
-I must choose a winner and a rules, and 2. speech times are set in stone.
-Any preferences I may have should not matter if you make the argument for me, if I have to default to something then that means that you did not do your job.
+It's a competitive game with pedagogical implications.
+I love debate immensely, and I take my role in it seriously.
+It is my job to evaluate arguments as presented, and intervene as little as possible.
+I'm not ideological on how I evaluate debates because I don't think it's my place to determine the validity of including arguments in debate (barring some exceptions).
+I think the previous sentence means that you should please do what you are most comfortable with to the best of your ability.
+There are only two concrete rules in debate - 1. there must be a winner and a loser, and those are decided by me, and 2. speech times are set in stone.
+Any preference that I have should not matter if you are doing your job, if I have to default to something then you did something incorrect.

 What does Holden like?

 I like good debates.
-If you execute your arguments well, then I will be impressed.
+If you execute your arguments in a technically impressive manner, I will be pleased.

-I like debates that require little intervention, make my job easy for me please I hate thinking.
+I like debates that require little intervention, please make my job easier for me via judge instruction, I hate thinking.

 I like well researched arguments with clear connections to the topic/the affirmative.

-I like it when people make themselves easy to flow, this means labeling arguments (for example, giving arguments names, or doing organization like "1, 2, 3, a point, b point, c point, etc.), I can't vote for you if I don't know what the heck the complete argument is so making sure I can understand you is key
+I like it when people make themselves easy to flow, this includes labeling your arguments (whether giving your arguments names, or doing organizational strategies like "1, 2, 3" or "a point, b point, c point, etc."), I find it harder to vote for teams that make it difficult for me to know who is responding to what and what those responses are so making sure I can flow you is key.

-I like debaters that collapse in their final speeches, it makes nice room for analysis, explanation, and weighing which all make me very happy.
+I like debaters that collapse in final speeches, it gives room for analysis, explanation, and weighing which all make me very happy.

-I like it when I am given some kind of framing mechanism to help filter offense.
-This can take place via a standard, role of the ballot/judge, impact calc, fairness v education, a meta ethic, I don't care.
-Just give me something to determine what the highest layer/impact should be.
+I like it when I am given a framing mechanism to help filter offense.
+This can takes place via a standard, role of the ballot/judge, framework, fairness v education, a meta-ethic, impact calculus, or anything, I don't care.
+I just need an evaluative lens to determine how to parse through impact calculus.

 What does Holden dislike?

-I dislike anything that is the opposite of above.
+I dislike everything that is the opposite of the above.

 I dislike when people make problematic arguments.